andru196/MyStemSharpness/README.md

 }
 ```

-### 🧵 Multi-Threaded Analysis
+### 🧵 Fast Analysis

-For applications where high performance and parallel processing of large volumes of text are important, use the `MultiThreadedMyStem` class.
+For applications where high performance and parallel processing of large volumes of text are important, use the `FastMyStem` class.

 ```csharp
 using MyStem;